Skip to main content

 HI-375 Popular Music and Performance in Modern Africa

 This course looks at changes in popular music in Africa since the late 19th century.
-Instead of studying the practice of traditional or art music in Africa, students will gain a stronger understanding of the significance of global connections between Africa and other parts of the world by examining the performance of popular music in a variety of spaces, including streets, nightclubs, and ceremonies.
+Instead of studying the practice of traditional art or music in Africa, students gain a stronger understanding of the significance of global connections between Africa and other parts of the world by examining the performance of popular music in a variety of spaces, including streets, nightclubs, and ceremonies.

 3 credits